 Alien (1979) is an undisputed genre classic.
 It is one of the two to three most copied science-fiction films of all time.
 It launched or popularised the careers of almost everybody involved with it, including Sigourney Weaver in her film debut, genre writer Dan O’Bannon, artist H.R.
 Giger and especially director Ridley Scott.
 The idea of sleek black creatures pursuing people through darkened corridors and the dirty industrial spaceship look have become so prevalent that it is now a cliche.
 Back in 1979 however, these were groundbreaking new ideas.
 Alien‘s success was such that it has spawned a sequel of some type about every five or six years.
 First up was James Cameron’s Aliens (1986), which gained almost as much success and acclaim as its predecessor.
 This was followed by Alien3 (1992) and Alien: Resurrection (1997), before the series started to collapse into shabbiness after being crossed over with the Predator series in AVP: Alien vs Predator (2004) and AVPR: Aliens vs Predator Requiem (2007).

 In the three decades in between Alien and Prometheus, Ridley Scott has gone onto become a frontline director.
 He stayed with genre material for the early half of the 1980s, delivering the classic science-fiction film Blade Runner (1982) and the less well-received fantasy film Legend (1985), both of which held extraordinary reinventions of their respective genre tropes that were as dazzling and inventive as Alien was.
 With the exception of the Hannibal Lecter sequel Hannibal (2001) and The Martian (2015) about an astronaut stranded on Mars, Scott abandoned genre material and directed a variety of mainstream films with the likes of Someone to Watch Over Me (1987), Black Rain (1989), Thelma and Louise (1991), 1492: Conquest of Paradise (1992), White Squall (1996), G.I.
-Jane (1997), the hugely successful Gladiator (2000), which netted him an Best Director Oscar nomination, Black Hawk Down (2001), Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), The Counselor (2013) and Exodus: Gods and Kings (2014).
+Jane (1997), the hugely successful Gladiator (2000), which netted him an Best Director Oscar nomination, Black Hawk Down (2001), Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), The Counselor (2013), Exodus: Gods and Kings (2014), All the Money in the World (2017), House of Gucci (2021) and The Last Duel (2021).
 While some of these are fine films – especially Thelma and Louise, American Gangster and The Counselor – what seems missing from these is the extraordinary visual flair, the craftsmanship and sense of an artist at work with light, cinematography and set design that Scott displayed in his earlier films.
 The middle-aged Ridley Scott has merely settled down to become a fair to reasonable commercial director.

 Prometheus shows Ridley Scott taking the time to expand the world of Alien.
 In the original, Scott did something unique that science-fiction had never seen before in terms of design with the rundown industrial ship look and H.R.
 Giger’s highly sexualised alien creations.
 Here the former has been replaced by a cleaner ship that has holographic displays rather than the flickering tv screens, and where with designer sophistication Charlize Theron’s private quarters artfully boast a grand piano and changing wall-sized digital landscape displays.
 We get the same fascination with detail and the matter-of-fact acceptance of a technological future that we had in both Alien and Blade Runner – as in all these cases, Scott moves his camera through the environment and the characters react to it in a way that conveys a gritty sense of verisimilitude and leaves you with the feel of actually being there.